 Gene family changes are expressed as duplication and loss of genes among related species and are based on mutation, fixation, and retention rates of the genes in question (Demuth & Hahn, 2009).
 Gene family expansion might be an indication of positive selection (Demuth & Hahn, 2009).
 An example is the expansion of Myxovirus resistance (Mx) genes in the rainbow trout, providing special antiviral resistance for their anadromous lifestyle (T. Wang et al., 2019).
 While the immune system is relatively conserved across different jawed vertebrates (Flajnik & Kasahara, 2010; Litman et al., 2010), a wide array of species-specific modifications in the underlying immune pathway were observed in other fishes, such as cods, coelacanths, and sharks (Buonocore & Gerdol, 2016; Malmstrøm et al., 2016; Stein et al., 2007).

 We analysed gene family expansions and contractions in P. phoxinus relative to 10 other teleost species (Supplementary Figure S8).
 Since the split of P. phoxinus and the fathead minnow (Figure 7) from their last common ancestor, P. phoxinus counted more significant gene contractions (309 gene families) than significant gene expansions (55 gene families) relative to the fathead minnow, which had 132 gene family expansions and 129 gene family contractions.
 The significantly expanded gene families contained genes such as HIST1, H2B, CENP-T, GCRV, HIST2H2A, HIST2H3A, H3F3A, TRBV25-1, which mostly belong to histone PFAM domains (Supplementary Figure S9).
-Immune genes belonging to the NACHT PFAM domain, were also more abundant in the set of contracted gene families (Supplementary Figure S10, genes like NLRP12, NLRP3, CD22, CLEC17A, GIMAP7.
+Immune genes belonging to the NACHT PFAM domain, were also more abundant in the set of contracted gene families (Supplementary Figure S10, genes like NLRP12, NLRP3, CD22, CLEC17A, GIMAP7).
 The expanding immune gene families mostly belonged to histone gene families, whereas the contracted gene families were mostly represented by NLRC gene families (Supplementary Tables S14 and S15).